CSF Tap Test Parameters and Short-Term Outcomes in operated and non-operated patients with idiopathic Normal Pressure Hydrocephalus: A Cohort Study

 Background

-Normal Pressure hydrocephalus (NPH) is treated by insertion of a ventriculoperitoneal shunt.
-The cerebrospinal fluid (CSF) tap test is widely used to identify candidates for shunt surgery in idiopathic NPH (iNPH).
-However, its predictive value remains uncertain.
+Normal Pressure hydrocephalus (NPH) is treated by ventriculoperitoneal shunting.
+The cerebrospinal fluid tap test (CSF-TT) is widely used to identify candidates for shunt surgery in idiopathic NPH (iNPH).
 This study aimed to compare the CSF tap test responses and 24-week functional outcomes between patients with probable iNPH who underwent surgery and those who did not.

 Methods

-This Ambispective cohort study included 40 patients with probable iNPH based on Relkin’s guidelines from 2019 to 2024.
-All patients underwent a large volume CSF-TT.
-They were offered surgery based on the clinico-radiologic profile.
+This Ambispective cohort study included 40 patients with probable iNPH, as defined by the 2019 Japanese guidelines, from 2019 to 2024.
+All patients underwent a large-volume CSF-TT, and they were offered surgery based on the clinico-radiologic profile.

 Results

-Twenty-four patients with probable iNPH underwent ventriculoperitoneal shunt surgery based on clinico-radiologic profile, irrespective of the CSF tap test response as per Japanese guidelines, and 16 did not for various reasons.
+Twenty-four patients underwent ventriculoperitoneal shunt surgery, and 16 did not for various reasons.
 No significant differences were found in the baseline or 24-hour post-CSF tap test parameters between the groups.
-At 24 hours post-tap, there were no significant differences in the changes in gait, cognition, or mRS scores.
-However, at 24 weeks, 62.5% of operated patients showed at least a 1-point mRS improvement, while only 14.3% in the non-operated group had a similar improvement, indicating the beneficial role of VP shunting in NPH.
-Interestingly, 46.7% of patients who did not respond to the tap test but underwent surgery still benefited from shunting.
+However, at 24 weeks, 62.5% of the operated patients showed at least a 1-point improvement in mRS. In contrast, only 14.3% in the non-operated group did, indicating the beneficial role of VP shunting in NPH.
+Those who were operated had a 10 times higher odds (95% CI 1.6-105) of achieving at least one point improvement in mRS at 24 weeks.
+Interestingly, 46.7% of patients whose mRS did not improve after CSF-TT but who underwent surgery still benefited from shunting.

 Conclusion

-Shunt surgery leads to a favorable short-term functional outcome in patients with probable iNPH compared to patients with a similar profile who did not undergo surgery.
-However, the CSF tap test alone lacks sufficient discriminatory power to guide surgical decisions in a cohort of patients with clinico-radiological probable iNPH.
+Shunt surgery leads to a favorable short-term functional outcome in patients with probable iNPH.
+However, the CSF-TT alone lacks sufficient discriminatory power to guide surgical decisions in a cohort of patients with clinico-radiological probable iNPH.
 A negative tap test should not preclude surgery in patients with supportive clinical and imaging features.